jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 Bonding channels all five previous qualities into a constructive bond, giving it the meaning "foundation".
 Whereas all other human feelings are individual emotions, separate stories of a building, each a necessary component of human experience, bonding channels and integrates them all into one bond which creates a foundation upon which the structure of human emotions firmly stands.
 Bonding is giving all of yourself not just part; it is not one emotion but all of them.
 So **Yesod** completes the spectrum of the first six emotions.

 The foundation of **Yesod** is different from an ordinary foundation.
 It does not just rest beneath the higher levels of the structure, but encompasses them all.
 An effective bedrock of the emotional psyche cannot remain separate but must include and permeate all the emotions.
 Only then can bonding be constructive and everlasting.[^2]

-<h3>Reflections</h3>

-[^1]: This confuses me.
-Firstly, the ego cannot work without an agenda, either its own, or some adopted agenda.
-It is a directed energy, a vector.
-If it does not have something to do, some goal to achieve, then it is either in limbo, (and unhappy) or supporting someone else, who is ego driven, achieve theirs.

-In this intimate love, there has to be agendas, if it is only to love the other, to provide the other pleasure, or to help them achieve their own ego-driven goals.

-Once again, there is a masc/fem form of response – in the form of giving/receiving.
-In other words, one (fem) works towards creating the space in which this can occur.
-The other (masc) is more difficult to express, because it is the outward expression of this functioning “space”, and is judged by what the space produces and garners.

-[^2]: From a piece by Simon Jacobsen (on the Chabad website)

 </div>